-Please note that the university may not be able to accommodate remote work in certain states.
-If an employee anticipates a change that will result in their primary residence being outside the State of Connecticut, and currently has a partial telecommuting arrangement approved, or is seeking approval for a new flexible work arrangement, the employee must follow these steps:
+Please note that the university may not be able to accommodate remote work in certain states or countries.
+If an employee anticipates a change that will result in their primary residence being outside the State of Connecticut, and currently has a partial telecommuting arrangement approved, or is seeking approval for a new flexible work arrangement, the employee must follow the steps outlined in Policy 1.13, Multi-State Hiring.
+Any current employee or new hire who will be working remotely fifty (50%) or more of the time in the United States in state outside of Connecticut, Arkansas, Delaware, Nebraska, New York, or Pennsylvania will be transitioned into or hired as a nextSource associate.